cdalitz/gpt-symmetry/README.md

 Usage
 -----

+The command line program *gptsymmetry* reads a PNG image, prints the detected symmetries to stdout and optionally writes images showing a skeleton of symmetry axes and of the detected symmetric objects.

-Calling gptsymmetry without any or with an unknown option (e.g. "-?") will print a usage message.
+Calling *gptsymmetry* without any or with an unknown option (e.g. "-?") will print a usage message.
 The meaning of the parameters controlling the algorithm is explained in the IPOL paper.